Learn About Intramuscular Stimulation And How It Can Help With Pain

 Skilled physiotherapists insert the needles into the skin and muscle to directly target tight knots of muscle called trigger points that cause and refer pain throughout the body.

-The mechanism of action is not fully understood but is thought to work by altering the electrical activity in the region which results in a twitch response which effectively “resets” the muscle back to a normal resting length.
+The mechanism of action is not fully understood, but is thought to work by altering the electrical activity in the region, which results in a twitch response.
+This effectively “resets” the muscle back to a normal resting length.

 Improve Blood Flow

 Dry needling seeks out trigger points and releases them using an ultra-thin acupuncture needle.
 With relaxed muscles comes improved blood flow!

 Decrease Pain & Release Neurotransmitters

 These neurotransmitters work to block transmission of pain information to the brain and spinal cord.

 This improved movement is due to dry needling releasing trigger points, increasing blood flow, and reducing pain.

 Treat Chronic Pain

-Book an appointment today with one of our physiotherapists to help you determine if dry needling could be an option to treat your pain.
+Book an appointment today with one of our physiotherapists to help you determine if dry needling could be an option for treatment.